What is Fast Fashion?

 We hear the term “fast fashion” often, but what does it actually mean and what are the environmental implications?

 In the fight for climate action, we can find relief that it’s not all doom and gloom.
 Many actions are being taken daily and we can even see changes being implemented in the political sphere.
-With typical consumer habits changing on a daily basis, among the rising popularity of e-commerce, fast fashion has continued to grow at exponential rates.
+With typical consumer habits changing daily, and with the rising popularity of e-commerce, fast fashion has continued to grow at exponential rates.

 Though we know of many evils behind the fast fashion industry and how it impacts our mental health, our resources, and our environment, there are impactful actions we can take such as textile recycling.